andreapollastri/cipi/README.md

 ### 🌐 Aliases, www & SSL

 Add multiple domains or subdomains to any app.
+A domain can be a **wildcard** (`*.example.com`), as the app's primary domain or as an alias — multi-tenant apps get one vhost for every tenant.
 Manage www/apex aliases and canonical redirects with **`cipi www`**.
 A single SAN certificate covers all of them — HTTP-01 by default, or **DNS-01 via Cloudflare** for wildcards (`cipi ssl install --dns=cloudflare --wildcard`).
 Auto-renew handles the rest.

 ### ❤️ HTTP Healthchecks